Running a startup isn’t easy.

 There’s so much knowledge available today! and while not all of the advice out there is worth following, these incredible startup books are sources you can trust.

-Once you’re finished, it could be a good idea to start digging more into leadership and startups’ marketing.
-We’ve got you covered; here’s Massimo’s list of his favorite marketing books and the best leadership books.
+Once you’re finished, it could be a good idea to start digging more into leadership and startup marketing.
+We’ve got you covered; here’s Massimo’s list of his favorite marketing books, the best leadership books, and the best sales books.